aviborg/esp-smart-meter/README.md

 #### <a name='openHAB'></a>openHAB

 To get this working with OpenHAB you need some add-ons.
 This was tested with 2.4.0, although version 3.0.0 is available, the method should be the same.
-How add-on are added is described here: https://www.openhab.org/docs/configuration/addons.html
+How add-ons are added is described here: https://www.openhab.org/docs/configuration/addons.html
 The following add-on are required:
 - HTTP Binding
 - JSONPath Transformation